The shots endlessly hit off the mark. Players appeared more intent to go one-on-one than pass the ball. They moved nearly in slow motion.

 “He has a hard job,” Williams said of Scott.
 “In a season like this, it’s expected to give the younger guys as many opportunities as he can.
 But as a coach, his job is to try to win basketball games.
 Tonight the second unit was playing a little better than the first group and was in a position to get the game.”

 Scott revealed that the reserves have consistently beaten the starters during scrimmages in practice.
-It has happened with so much frequency that Scott no longer feels surprised.
-He held out hope the starters becoming “pretty teed off about it” could translate into games that actually matter.
+It has happened with so much frequency that Scott said he no longer feels surprised about the outcome.
+He held out hope the starters becoming “pretty teed off about it” could translate into games that matter.

 “We don’t keep track of that.
 But we try to play as hard as we can against the first team,” Huertas said.
 “That’s a good thing for them if we give them a hard time in practice.
 Then in a game, they’re more prepared.”